ONLINE SUMMER INTENSIVE

 Modern/Contemporary Teen Intensive

-Our teen intensive is a full-time, one-week program for young dancers with a keen interest in modern and contemporary dance.
+Our teen intensive is a full-time, one- or two-week program for young dancers with a keen interest in modern and contemporary dance.
 The program is taught by a remarkable faculty who are focused on developing the technical, artistic, and performance skills of each student.
 Every day, dancers will take classes in modern and contemporary techniques – all accompanied by live music!
-This program of 20 classes includes repertory sessions with professional choreographers, plus a closing performance on stage at the Winchester Street Theatre.
+Dancers will train in a number of diverse styles – from contemporary to formative modern techniques like Graham and Horton.
+The schedule is built to advance the technical, artistic, and performance skills of young dancers.

 The School of Toronto Dance Theatre’s Summer Intensive for Teens is an exceptional opportunity for motivated young students to train with the best.
-Join us for five days of challenging, energetic, and fun classes where you can meet others who share the intensity of your passion for dance!
+Join us for two weeks of challenging, energetic, and fun classes where you can meet others who share the intensity of your passion for dance!

 My daughter did the Teen Intensive and absolutely LOVED it!
 She was challenged and pushed and was happily exhausted after each day.
 Live music was a bonus!
 Would highly recommend it for the dancers who love contemporary. – Bernadine Shaw, Teen Intensive participant parent